dcxSt/DATA_SILSO_HISTO_search/GRAPHS_HELPER_README.md

 def frequency_wolf_histogram(observer,interval=None,figsize=(18,14),save_as=None,option="wolf",zero=True,binwidth=5,only_blue=False,sup_freq=None,data_interval=None):

-*plot two histograms comparing the observers' sunspots, group and wolf (1,2,3) for their over-lapping intervalplot also a smoothed date / frequency plot with both observers (4)below (5+6) plot the calibration factor that determines the relative k coefficient*
+*plot two histograms comparing the observers' sunspots, group and wolf (1,2,3) for their over-lapping intervalplot also a smoothed date / frequency plot with both observers (4)below (5+6) plot the calibration factor that determines the relative k coefficientI never got around to actually finishing this one... sorry.*

 def comparing_two_observers(obs1,obs2,figsize=(10,15),save_as=None,smoothness=100):